 I’m sure you can recall checking your Facebook Newsfeed for updates on everything your classmates, family members, and friends posted.
-That time is long gone.
+With recent Facebook newsfeed change, that time is long gone.

 The brands have taken over your Newsfeed!
 Their sponsored messages are prominently displayed between family photos and vacation pictures.
 Some users may consider these types of messages intrusive and for others, they diminish the value of the browsing experience.